yleeyilin/tp/docs/DeveloperGuide.md

 **MSS**:

-1. User requests to sort the address book by a specified field.
+1. User requests to sort PoochPlanner by a specified field.
-2. PoochPlanner updates the addrees book in the sorted order.
+2. PoochPlanner updates the address book in the sorted order.
 3. PoochPlanner confirms that the addressbook has been successfully sorted.

     Use case ends.